ozzymcg/ATTICUS_TERMINAL/README.md

 ![Screenshot 2025-03-06 153523](https://github.com/user-attachments/assets/a6203b8f-e6f0-457e-a4ea-95d4199b1c20)
 # ATTICUS TERMINAL: HIGH STAKES

-An advancded interactive simulation and design tool for autonomous routines.
+An advanced interactive simulation and design tool for autonomous routines.
 It allows users to place waypoints on a virtual VEX field, and then simulates realistic motion while providing analytical feedback and detailed logging.

 ## Overview & Purpose